 What does God mean when He refers to Himself as “a spring of living water”?
 Any time God provides a metaphor for Himself it is worth a hard look.
 There are two parts to God’s metaphor, a spring and living water.
 For a water scientist the term “spring” has a specific scientific meaning.
 It is a place where groundwater emerges from the ground naturally without aid of pumps or wells.
 It is water that comes naturally from an unseen place (a secret place).
 Springs can provide some of the most clean and consistent water available that can serve a community for centuries.
 Since the book of Genesis God has been asking people who would follow Him to remain connected to the spring (Genesis 49: 22-26).

-God has been in essence asking the people of Israel for a “drink” for some time now and their response has been to not only refuse to give God a drink and partake of the Living Water He offers, but they have chosen to seek their own water supply through idols and false gods.
+God, like Jesus at the well, has been asking the people of Israel for a “drink” for some time now and their response has been to not only refuse to give God a drink and partake of the Living Water He offers, but they have chosen to seek their own water supply through idols and false gods.
 They have “dug their own cisterns, broken cisterns that cannot hold water.”
 So instead of relying on the Great Cistern of living water they sought to create their own way to get water.
 They preferred to drink water from their own cistern.

-A cistern is a human invention intended to reduce reliance on natural springs and provide water while a city is under siege.
+A cistern is a human invention to capture and store rain water that is intended to reduce reliance on natural springs and provide water while a city is under siege.
 They are a spiritual metaphor for our prideful reliance on ourselves rather than God.
 The cisterns that the people of Israel have fashioned do not work.
 They are broken and do not hold water.
-When we attempt to satisfy our spiritual thirst with anything but God we are likely to be disappointed.
-It is only the Living Water that God offers that can quench our thirsty souls.
+When we attempt to satisfy our spiritual thirst with anything but God we are likely to be equally disappointed.
+It is only the Living Water that God offers that can consistently quench our thirsty souls.

 In the final parts of the passage the spiritual wandering becomes a physical wandering as God describes the people going to great lengths to replace the living water He has offered.
 They will “go to Egypt to drink water from the Nile…and go to Assyria to drink water from the Euphrates”.
 This is really a striking prediction.
 The people would rather return to a place of slavery and bondage to get water than return to the One River who loves them and wants to carry them like a son or daughter.